Kamila Valieva misses out on figure skating medal after doping controversy | DW | 17.02.2022

 Kamila Valieva fell twice as she finished fourth in the women's figure skating.
 After being embroiled in a doping controversy, the pressure was too much for the 15-year-old, as her ROC teammates took gold and silver.

-Russian teenager Kamila Valieva sensationally crashed out of the medal places in the women's singles figure skating as days of controversy surrounding a positive doping test took their toll.
+Russian teenager Kamila Valieva sensationally crashed out of the medal places in the women's singles figure skating at the Beijing Winter Olympics as days of controversy surrounding a positive doping test took their toll.

 Her Russian Olympic Committee (ROC) teammates Anna Shcherbakova and Aleksandra Trusova took gold and silver respectively, while bronze went to Kaori Sakamoto of Japan, but all eyes were on 15-year-old Valieva, who broke down in tears after stumbling several times in her final performance.